Skip to main content

 Season's Greenings display at U.S. Botanic Garden

 The free Season's Greenings celebration at the U.S. Botanic Garden is a beloved annual tradition in the nation's capital.
-The 2023 edition featured five G-gauge model trains circulating through oversized animal pollinators made from plant parts.
-Indoors, see thousands of poinsettias as well as 22 plant-based landmarks of the Martin Luther King, Jr. Memorial and the National Gallery of Art's East Building.
-Throughout the Terrace Gardens and Bartholdi Gardens, trees and shrubs feature string lights, festive evergreens and six large plant-based sculptures of pollinators.
+The exhibition features G-gauge model trains circulating through plant-based creations (perfect for kids), plus thousands of poinsettias and incredible miniature landmarks like the Martin Luther King, Jr. Memorial and the National Gallery of Art's East Building, all made from organic materials.
+Throughout the Terrace Gardens and Bartholdi Gardens, visitors are met with string lights, festive evergreens and a magical experience worth a visit year after year.
+Tickets are not required.

 04